Skip to main content

 • Curate and organize content within their Channel

-• Create and manage learning experiences (events, tracks, collections, videos)
+• Create and manage learning experiences, such as events, tracks, collections, and videos

 • Maintain content quality and relevance